Official Yvette Simpson: 'We have a problem when the justice system doesn't apply equally to everybody'

-"Ray Tensing had a choice to make that evening," Hamilton County Assistant Prosecutor Seth Tieger told the jury.
-"Do I disengage and let Sam DuBose drive away or do I kill him?"
+“Ray Tensing had a choice to make that evening,” Tieger said.
+“Do I disengage and let Sam DuBose drive away or do I kill him?”

-Asserting that the video did not definitively prove the prosecution's arguments about whether Tensing was dragged, Matthews reminded the jury of "Sully," the 2009 movie about airline pilot Chesley Sullenberger who became a hero by making an emergency landing on the Hudson River with no loss of life.
+Asserting the video did not definitively prove the prosecution’s arguments about whether Tensing was dragged, Mathews reminded the jury of “Sully,” the 2009 movie about airline pilot Chesley Sullenberger who became a hero by making an emergency landing on the Hudson River with no loss of life.

-Using computer simulations, FAA investigators argued that Sullenberger made a bad decision and could have reached nearby airports to land.
+Using computer simulations, federal investigators argued that Sullenberger made a bad decision and could have reached nearby airports to land.

-"They were about to hang him out to dry," Mathews said, but authorities eventually came down on Sullenberger's side because "human factors" were considered.
+“They were about to hang him out to dry,” Mathews said, but authorities eventually came down on the pilot’s side because “human factors” were considered.

-Tieger agreed with defense lawyers that DuBose did not comply with Tensing's commands, but said that wasn't justification to shoot.
+Tieger agreed with defense attorneys that DuBose did not comply with Tensing’s commands but said that wasn’t justification to shoot.

-Tensing, who is white, was fired from his job and arrested.
-He was released from custody after posting 10 percent of his $1 million bond.
+After his arrest, Tensing was released from custody after posting 10% of his $1 million bond.